Baillizard/Ethnomusicology-Data/README.md

 # Ethnomusicology-Data
-For Data Curation and Policy, UCLA GSEIS 2020
-Date Created: 05.15.2020
+For Data Curation and Policy, UCLA GSEIS Spring 2020 Date Created: 05.15.2020
 ## Hypothesis: Ethnomusicology Data requires specialized repositories and metadata standards as well as the oversight of Data Management professionals
 ## About Project